Groups of universities and institutions (France)

-In France, Communautés d’Universités et Établissements (COMUEs, Communities of universities and institutions) are groups of universities and higher education institutions.
+In France, Communautés d’Universités et Établissements (COMUEs; Communities of universities and institutions) are groups of universities and higher education institutions.
 A COMUE is a form of Établissement Public à caractère Scientifique, Culturel et Professionnel (EPCSP).

 These organizations were created with the Law on Higher Education and Research (France) of July 2013.
 It replaced the previous structure, the Pôle de recherche et d'enseignement supérieur (PRES), that existed from 2007 to 2013.
 Unlike the former PRES, they are able to award degrees, and have program budgets.

+List of communities of universities and institutions (COMUEs) in France

+As of 5 May 2021, there are eight university groups known as COMUEs, or communities of universities and institutions, in France: